scott-griffiths/bitformat/README.md

 >>> d = Bits.pack('f16', -0.75)  # Pack a value into a data type.
 >>> e = Bits.join([a, b, c, d])  # The best way to join lots of bits together.
 ```

-A variety of constructor methods are available to create `Bits`, including from binary, hexadecimal or octal strings, formatted strings, byte literals and iterables.

 ### Interpreting those Bits